MileHacker Logo

 Traveler's Tip: Digital Payments

-• Set up WeChat Pay or Alipay prior to your trip, if achievable, or immediately upon arrival.
+• Set up WeChat Pay or Alipay before you travel, if possible, or immediately upon arrival.

 • This confers convenience for payments throughout your trip.